aimee-mcneil-melville/ToDo-Full-Stack/README.md

 #### Update a Wombat

-- Modify the `Wombats.jsx` component to add an input box and a button next to each of the wombats.
+- Modify the `Wombat.jsx` component to add an input box and a button next to each of the wombats.
 - Add an event to this new input/button upon submission.
 - Looking back at your `UPDATE_WOMBAT` action, it expected both the **new** and **old** name of the wombat, so make sure that you can provide both of these values when you dispatch your action.
 - `dispatch` the action to the store to change the name of the wombat.